-Ship owners, operators, charterers and masters, should be aware of potential liabilities for fines in Australia on top of pollution clean-up and damage claims.
+A new financial year brings with it an increase in the fines for those polluting Australian waters.
+Ship owners, charterers, masters, operators and their insurers should be aware of potential liabilities for fines in Australia on top of pollution clean up and damage claims.

-The Club’s Correspondent, HWL Ebsworth has advised that from 1st July 2020, most States, including the Northern Territories, will increase the penalty unit value in accordance with their annual CPI indexation adjustments.
-The Commonwealth has also completed its three-year increase of the applicable penalty unit in accordance with the Consumer Price Index.
+As at 1 July 2018, a majority of States (and the Northern Territory) have increased their penalty unit value in accordance with their annual indexation adjustments.
+The Commonwealth has also completed its three year increase of the applicable penalty unit in accordance with the Consumer Price Index.

-The fines apply to oil spills that are within, or migrate to within, 3 nautical miles of the coast.
+The State and Territory legislation and penalties apply to oil spills that are within, or migrate to within, 3 nautical miles of the coast.
 Beyond 3 nautical miles the Commonwealth legislation will apply.

-HWL Ebsworth highlighted that the discharge of oil in Commonwealth, State or Territory waters is a strict liability offence for owners and masters and potentially crew members too, plus those involved in the operation and maintenance of the ship.
-The Commonwealth legislation expressly also includes charterers in the list of those strictly liable.
+The discharge of oil in Commonwealth, State or Territory waters is a strict liability offence for Owners and Masters and potentially crew members and those involved in the operation and maintenance of the ship.
+The Commonwealth legislation expressly includes Charterers in the list of those strictly liable.

-The recent penalty unit increases mean that the maximum fine for an oil spill in Commonwealth waters has increased to AUS$4.44 million for a Master and AUS$22.2 million for a corporate Owner or Charterer.
+These penalty unit increases mean that the maximum fine for a spill in Commonwealth waters has increased to $4.2 million for a Master and $21 million for a corporate Owner or Charterer.

-Both AMSA and the relevant State regulators and port authorities continue to police this area strictly and should a spill occur whilst in Australian territorial waters, Members should take immediate steps to mitigate the physical damage and manage the resulting liabilities.
+Both AMSA and the relevant State regulators and port authorities continue to police this area strictly.
+We recommend that our readers take these risks into account when involved in trade to Australia.
+Should a spill occur owners should take immediate steps to mitigate the physical damage and manage the resulting liabilities and penalties with care.